Helmut Lethen

 Helmut Lethen (born 14 January 1939 in Mönchengladbach, Germany) is a German Germanist and cultural scholar.

 Career

-Helmut Lethen joined the Bundeswehr as a volunteer after graduating from high school in 1959 and was promoted to lieutenant in the reserves.
+Lethen joined the Bundeswehr as a volunteer after graduating from high school in 1959 and was promoted to lieutenant in the reserves.
 He studied at universities in Bonn, Amsterdam and Berlin.
-Lethen was a left wing student activist and was one of the students who disrupted the opening of the Deutscher Germanistentag in West Berlin in 1968.
+Lethen was a left-wing student activist and was one of the students who disrupted the opening of the Deutscher Germanistentag in West Berlin in 1968.
 He was a member of the Maoist party KPD-AO until 1975.